Getting Started

 done

-ISSIE also allows ROM and RAM initialisation via .ram
+ISSIE also allows ROM and RAM initialisation via .ram text files of hex data in the project

 Simulation